sinaru/rapidflow/README.md

 longer push items to the batch instance.

 The results are returned in the same order as the original items were pushed.
 Each result is an array of `[data, error]`.
-No error means, the item successfully were processed through the stages.
+No error means the item successfully were processed through the stages.

 ```ruby
 results.each_with_index do |(data, error), index|